 Maha Shivratri is a festival dedicated to Lord Shiva, celebrated with devotion by Hindus.
 It falls in the Hindu month of Phalguna (February-March), the night dedicated to worshipping Lord Shiva.
-"Shivratri" means "the great night of Shiva," and devotees fast, meditate, chant mantras, and perform rituals throughout the night to honor Shiva.
+"Shivratri" means "the great night of Shiva," and devotees fast, meditate, chant mantras, and perform rituals throughout the night to honour Shiva.

-Maha Shivaratri Puja at Home & Online
+Maha Shivratri Puja Online Booking

-How to Do Maha Shivratri Puja
+How to Do Maha Shivratri Puja?

 Doing Maha Shivratri Puja at home is simple if you follow the steps with faith and devotion.
 Here is an easy guide: